The Best Priming Pots – Guide 2023 (updated)

 A durable priming pot offering from Helix, which supports the priming of any external pond pump with a 2″ threaded intake connector.
-The priming pot has a clear top which is easy to remove when cleaning, and a generously sized leaf basket which is removed from under the lid.
-The basket is a good quality and should provide good debris collection, protecting the pump from being clogged.
-The pot is easy to install, and works great for external pumps that need to be primed above the water line.
+The priming pot has a clear top which is easy to remove when cleaning, and a generously sized leaf basket that is removed from under the lid.
+The basket is of good quality and should provide good debris collection, protecting the pump from being clogged.
+The pot is easy to install, and works great for external pumps that need to be primed above the waterline.
 It also features a convenient bulkhead draining outlet at the bottom so you can easily drain the water when needed.

-If you have a Helix external pump, this is a no brainier, but it will easily work with just about any external pump that has a 2″ inlet.
+If you have a Helix external pump, this is a no brainer, but it will easily work with just about any external pump that has a 2″ inlet.

 A flexible priming pot model from Elite Pumps that works with most external models, including Sequence, Elite, Helix, and PerformancePro pumps.
 Just like the Helix model, the Elite Pumps priming pot features a 2″ inlet, so will work with any pond pump which matches this connection.
 The pot is very easy to install and will work great for pumps installed at or above the water line for a better priming process.